raviten/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Az.DataBoxEdge.md

 Gets the information about Bandwidth schedules

 ### [Get-AzDataBoxEdgeDevice](Get-AzDataBoxEdgeDevice.md)
-Get the devices with applied filters
+Get the available devices

 ### [Get-AzDataBoxEdgeDeviceExtendedInfo](Get-AzDataBoxEdgeDeviceExtendedInfo.md)
 Get the extended info for a device

 ### [Get-AzDataBoxEdgeJob](Get-AzDataBoxEdgeJob.md)
-List down the active jobs for a device
+Get job by Name

 ### [Get-AzDataBoxEdgeRole](Get-AzDataBoxEdgeRole.md)
 Fetch the available roles for a device